 By creating a web of multiple sales channels, you decrease risk by eliminating a single point of failure in your sales funnel — and all channels, whether digital or traditional, are unique and have their own upsides and downsides.
 Diversifying your sales channels enables you to capitalize on the best aspects of each channel to compound sales growth.

 The new digital economy allows shoppers to research and compare multiple products and platforms without leaving their couch.
 But even with this wealth of information at their fingertips, many shoppers are still highly susceptible to impulse shopping.
 In fact, impulse buys make up nearly 40% of money spent online each year, and 54% of shoppers have admitted to spending $100 or more on an impulse buy.
 The only way to capture those impulse sales is to be in the right place at the right time, which in the case of online shopping, is everywhere all of the time.

 Marketplaces: Start Your Multichannel Selling Journey

-Online marketplaces like Amazon and Google Shopping are low-cost, low-risk sales channels that expose your products to a large, high-intent customer base.
+Online marketplaces like Amazon and Walmart Marketplace are low-cost, low-risk sales channels that expose your products to a large, high-intent customer base.
 Creating product listings on any of these platforms is quick and easy and immediately benefits your online presence through the built-in SEO advantages of listing on a high-traffic website.
-For these reasons, many merchants make marketplace listings their first step into building a multichannel selling strategy.
-The downside of marketplace listings is that they don’t give shoppers a fully branded experience in their purchasing experience and do little to drive traffic to your eCommerce site.
-They are also highly-competitive, have stringent customer service and fulfillment requirements, and will cut into your profits with commissions and fees.

 Web Stores: The Backbone of Multichannel Selling